Cancel your agreement

 Use this letter-writing tool to complain about a product or service.

 Question & AnswerI bought something from a door-to-door salesperson but I never got it.
 What can I do?

 If the products or services you bought are more than 30 days late, you can cancel your agreement with the seller.
 But, if you agree to let the seller deliver late or start the service late, you lose the right to cancel because of late delivery or services.

 You must tell the seller that you are cancelling the agreement.
 It is a good idea to tell them in writing.
-There are sample cancellation letters on the Ministry of Government and Consumer Services website.

 Your letter should include: